 But wait, how do you make money as a travel blogger?

-Whenever I tell people I’m a travel blogger 90% of the time the first question they ask me is if I make money, and how.
+Whenever I tell people I’m a travel blogger, the first question they ask me is if I make money, and how.

-Everyone’s first assumption is display ads, which is a good revenue source, but I don’t know many bloggers who are living completely off ads.
-Once you hit a certain amount of page views you can apply for ad networks (each has its own threshold).
+Everyone’s first assumption is display ads, which are a good revenue source, but not many bloggers live completely off ads.
+Once you hit a certain amount of page views, you can apply for ad networks (each has its own threshold).

-Right now I am using SheMedia, but I hope to be able to switch to Mediavine soon.
-Ad revenue is directly linked to the number of people visiting your website, so the more page views you have the higher your income.
-Last month, it was about 15% of my income.
+Ad revenue is directly linked to the number of people visiting your website, so the more page views you have, the higher your income.
+Ad revenue now makes up a significant part of my income.

 The nice thing about ad income is that it’s completely passive.
 Even if you don’t work that day, you’ll still make money from people visiting your website.